-- there is an intention to import for selection and/or scientific research a plant species or cultivar not yet introduced that could potentially be a host of pests - a pathway other than commodity import is identified (natural spread, packing material, mail, garbage, compost, passenger baggage, etc.) - a change in susceptibility of a plant to a pest is identified - a change in virulence/aggressiveness or host range of a pest.
+- import is proposed of a commodity not previously imported or a commodity from a new area of origin - there is an intention to import for selection and/or scientific research a plant species or cultivar not yet introduced that could potentially be a host of pests - a pathway other than commodity import is identified (natural spread, packing material, mail, garbage, compost, passenger baggage etc.) - a change in susceptibility of a plant to a pest is identified - a change in virulence/aggressiveness or host range of a pest.